Hello readers,

 This is not a Scribbling about Joseph Campbell— that I will save for a later date.
 But his ‘The Hero with a Thousand Faces’ is a prime example of the kind of far-reaching, overarching exploration of writings that I am fascinated by.
 And that’s just the type of literary criticism, it so happens, that Canadian scholar Northrop Frye attempted to define in his ‘Anatomy of Criticism’.

-‘Anatomy of Criticism’ is comprised of an introduction, four essays and a ‘Tentative Conclusion’, and in the foreword to my Princeton Classics edition (penned by literary historian David Damrosch) is lauded as ‘probably the single most influential work of literary theory ever written by a North American critic.’
+‘Anatomy of Criticism’ is comprised of an introduction, four essays and a ‘Tentative Conclusion’, and in the foreword to my Princeton Classics edition it is lauded by literary historian David Damrosch as ‘probably the single most influential work of literary theory ever written by a North American critic.’

 Upon its very first page, Frye lays out exactly his intention for the work— to outline the ‘possibility of a synoptic view of the scope, theory, principles and techniques of literary criticism’.

-In essence, rather than one that fixates on the small details of individual texts, or whose view is shuttered by the contemporary biases and tastes of the critic, Frye seeks a holistic, universal framework for literary theory that is systematic in its structure and scientific in its method.
+In essence, rather than one that fixates on the small details of individual texts, or is shuttered by the contemporary biases and tastes of the critic, Frye seeks a holistic, universal framework for literary theory that is systematic in its structure and scientific in its method.

-I quickly purchased the work for myself— and then just as quickly found that this is not a leisurely read.
+I quickly purchased the work for myself, and then just as quickly found that this is not a leisurely read.
 Frye is not an obtuse or inaccessible writer by any means, and his composition is fluent and entertaining enough for one to emerge from the essays with a passing comprehension of his main points.
 But his subject is so ambitious, so enormous, and so comprehensive, that to truly understand all the facets and nuances of his argument is no easy task.

 One such instance occurred a few pages into Frye’s ‘Polemical Introduction’ (indeed, we have not even made it to the first essay yet).
 Here, the theorist lays the groundwork for the road ahead, and his opening gambit is to justify the role of the critic in literary appreciation as a whole.
 Far from being an embittered failed artist, or a parasite leeching off the talent of others, Frye argues that the critic is in fact necessarily the ‘final judge’ of a work’s value and meaning, more so even than the artist themselves.
 Existing in a conceptual space beyond public opinion, or the biases of the writer, Frye’s critic is able to methodically consider the work in question against a broader systematic backdrop of all preceding and contemporary works.

 As such, because what the public wants is grounded largely in the sentiments (and the flaws) of the time, participants within this ‘history of taste’ are restricted from truly understanding the value of a work.
 Often, they will work simply to reinforce the contemporary zeitgeist, not to challenge it.
-An important part of Frye’s criticism of this type of criticism (a bona fide critic-ception) is his condemnation of the tendency to rally against the quality of certain canonical texts with each new epoch of literary theory— a warning that, I might add, feels more appropriate to this age than ever.
+An important part of Frye’s criticism of this type of criticism (a critic-ception) is his condemnation of the tendency to rally against the quality of certain canonical texts with each new epoch of literary theory— a warning that, I might add, feels more appropriate to this age than ever.
 Criticism should assess the value and meaning of a text from a purely objective and scientific level, instead of deliberately and arbitrarily erecting subjective hierarchies of value (“oh, Austen is far more enjoyable than Dickens”, or “Hardy does go on a bit, therefore Wells is generally the master craftsman”) which for Frye are always ‘based on a concealed social, moral, or intellectual analogy’.

 In my eyes, the remedy to this risk is to entirely step back from any active attempts to influence the public and their taste.
 If a work is unleashed that the creator thinks is revolutionary, and could really usher in a new epoch of literary appreciation, then they should not have to enforce its value upon the public.
 If the work truly is of that merit, the general populace will be drawn to it themselves— there will be no need for some shrill, authoritarian artist to cudgel them into submission while screaming “You wouldn’t know good art if it hit you!”